Frankenstein Castle: Magnetic phenomena near the castle

-Close to Frankenstein Castle, a large felsenmeer ("sea of rocks") near the village of Lautertal is assumed to be a major scene of the Nibelungenlied.
-Allegedly, Siegfried the dragonslayer, on a hunting trip leading him from the Burgundian city of Worms into the Odenwald, was murdered by Hagen of Tronje at the Felsenmeer's Siegfriedsquelle ("Siegfried's wellspring").
+In a remote part of the forest behind Frankenstein Castle on 417 meter high Mount Ilbes, radio operators detected frequent interference, thought to be due to magnetic stone formations of natural origin, though local legends connect the location with witchcraft.

 Current use

 Frankenstein Castle as a tourist attraction

 Despite being a well-known tourist destination, Frankenstein castle has never been developed into a commercial tourist attraction on a large scale.
 Local people use the mountain chain on which Frankenstein Castle is located for sport activities like hiking and mountain biking.
 Normally the castle is open to the public until late at night, on-site parking is possible right at the castle and a restaurant serves food and refreshments.
 Admission and parking are free except during special occasions like the Halloween festival, when there is a charge for admission.
 However, there are no further tourist facilities on the site.

 Wedding office

 Since the year 2000, the chapel at Frankenstein Castle has been in use as a registry office for civil wedding ceremonies handled by the municipality of Mühltal.